ROCm/HIP/docs/reference/kernel_language.md

 The key differences in the interface are:
 - Warps (rather than blocks):
 The developer is trying to tell the compiler to control resource utilization to guarantee some amount of active Warps/EU for latency hiding.
 Specifying active warps in terms of blocks appears to hide the micro-architectural details of the warp size, but makes the interface more confusing since the developer ultimately needs to compute the number of warps to obtain the desired level of control.
-- Execution Units  (rather than multiProcessor):
+- Execution Units  (rather than `multiProcessor`):
 The use of execution units rather than multiprocessors provides support for architectures with multiple execution units/multi-processor.
-For example, the AMD GCN architecture has 4 execution units per multiProcessor.
-The hipDeviceProps has a field executionUnitsPerMultiprocessor.
+For example, the AMD GCN architecture has 4 execution units per `multiProcessor`.
+The `hipDeviceProps` has a field `executionUnitsPerMultiprocessor`.
-Platform-specific coding techniques such as #ifdef can be used to specify different launch_bounds for NVCC and HIP-Clang platforms, if desired.
+Platform-specific coding techniques such as `#ifdef` can be used to specify different `launch_bounds` for NVCC and HIP-Clang platforms, if desired.

 ### maxregcount
-Unlike nvcc, HIP-Clang does not support the "--maxregcount" option.
-Instead, users are encouraged to use the hip_launch_bounds directive since the parameters are more intuitive and portable than micro-architecture details like registers, and also the directive allows per-kernel control rather than an entire file.  hip_launch_bounds works on both HIP-Clang and nvcc targets.
+Unlike nvcc, HIP-Clang does not support the `--maxregcount` option.
+Instead, users are encouraged to use the `hip_launch_bounds` directive since the parameters are more intuitive and portable than micro-architecture details like registers, and also the directive allows per-kernel control rather than an entire file.  `hip_launch_bounds` works on both HIP-Clang and nvcc targets.

 ## Register Keyword